Virginia Announces 2025-2026 Track and Field Schedules

 CHARLOTTESVILLE, Va. – Virginia Director of Track & Field and Cross Country, Vin Lananna announced the program’s 2025-2026 indoor and outdoor track and field schedules Monday (Nov.
 24).

-Virginia will open its season prior to the start of the new year when the Cavaliers compete at the Liberty Kickoff (Dec.4-5) in Lynchburg, Va., and Sharon Colyear-Danville Season Opener (Dec.5) in Boston, Mass.
+Virginia will open its season prior to the start of the new year when the Cavaliers compete at the Liberty Kickoff (Dec.4-5) in Lynchburg, Va., and Sharon Colyear-Danville Season Opener (Dec.6) in Boston, Mass.

 Following the winter break, the Cavaliers will make a quick trip up the road to Blacksburg for the Virginia Tech Invitational and Hokie Invitational before heading to Lynchburg for the Brent Tolsma Elite Invitational.